United States Regiments & Batteries > Ohio

 1861

-October-December Organized at Kenton, Ohio, under Colonel James Cantwell.
+October-December Organized at Kenton, Ohio, underhe command of Colonel James Cantwell and Lieutenant Colonel James S. Robinson.

 1862

-January 25 Left State for Grafton, Va.
+January 25 Left Ohio for Grafton, Va.
 Attached to District of Cumberland, Md., Dept. of Western Virginia

 March At Cumberland, Md., Dept. of the Mountains